Visa Sponsorship Construction Worker Jobs in Portugal 2026

 • We are getting equipment, resources, and development locations ready.

-• Materials, tools, and equipment are being loaded and unloaded by myself.
+• Materials, tools, and equipment are being loaded and unloaded by me.

-• They clear places of trash, toxic chemicals, including flotsam and jetsam.
+• They clear places of trash and toxic chemicals, including flotsam and jetsam.

 • We are putting up and taking down scaffolding, temporary structures, and blockades.